globalbibletools/gbt/docs/vagrant.md

    ```bash
    vagrant ssh
    ```

+1. In order for the dev servers to be able to react to file changes, run `vagrant fsnotify`.

 1. Here is a list of common Vagrant commands.
 Be sure that you are in the same directory as the Vagrantfile when running these commands!